-Editorial Note: This is Part 2 of The Tell-Tale Heart.
+Editorial Note: This is Part 2 of Antidepressants and The Tell-Tale Heart.
 It fits into a sub-series about Pharmaceuticals: Rape and Consent.
 It also maps straight on to Antidepressant Withdrawal: A Prozac Story and Saving Grace both of which are on RxISK.
 Saving Grace picks up the Bipolar theme running through Tell Tale Heart.

 For the record, there is no question but that citalopram and escitalopram have significant effects on the heart, and astonishingly almost none of these are at present understood.
 We talk about QT interval changes but even these are not understood.
 There are EKG – ECG – cardiogram Apps but not one that can handle some the problems SSRIs cause.
 Someone who could design one would help a lot of people.